TypstDocumentation

 Preview

 The above example uses the cases function to describe f.
 Within the cases function, arguments are delimited using commas and the arguments are also interpreted as math.
-If you would need to interpret arguments as Typst values instead, prefix them with a #:
+If you need to interpret arguments as Typst values instead, prefix them with a #:

 $ (a + b)^2